WYOMING HISTORICAL SOCIETY CONSTITUTION

 The elected officers and trustees shall serve without compensation but may be reimbursed for reasonable travel expenses incurred in the conduct of Society business.

-When a trustee fails to attend three (3) consecutive meetings, that member may be removed from office by a vote of sixty (60) percent of the Committee.
-Meetings are defined in Article III, Section 9 of this constitution.
+When a trustee fails to attend three (3) consecutive meetings, that member may be removed from office by a vote of sixty (60) percent of the Executive Committee.
+Meetings are defined in Article III, Section 10 of these Bylaws.
 The Nominations Committee shall be asked to recommend other candidates to the Executive Committee and the Executive Committee will select a replacement trustee by a majority vote.

-Any person elected to the WSHS Executive Committee who is a relative of any employee, staff member, or contractor of the WSHS shall declare a conflict of interest; not serve on the Management and Oversight Committee and abstain from voting on any matter involving the person.
-For purposes of this policy, “relative” is defined as spouse, child, parent, sibling, grandparent, aunt, uncle, niece, nephew, first cousin, corresponding in-law, “step” relation, or any member of the employee’s household.
+Any person elected to the WHS Executive Committee who is a relative of any employee, staff member, or contractor of the WHS shall declare a conflict of interest; not serve on the Management and Oversight Committee and abstain from voting on any matter involving the person.
+For purposes of this policy “relative” is defined as spouse, child, parent, sibling, grandparent, aunt, uncle, niece, nephew, first cousin, corresponding in-law, step relation, or any member of the employee’s household.

 ARTICLE IV: Annual Meeting